Of Violence and Uncertainty

 "I don't know anything!"

-His father, he remembered had stood up and come forward at this point.
+His father stood up and came forward at this point.
 He knelt down in front of Grant and looked down on him, "You will be in big trouble if you don't tell me, right now!"

 Grant jumped at this.
 He had never seen his father like this.
-He had, all of the sudden, burst in to tears, "Okay!
+He, all of the sudden, burst in to tears, "Okay!
 Okay!
 I'm sorry!
 I… I… I'm sorry!"